Estimated read time: 12 minutes

 Absolutely.
 It’s important to follow the fitting instructions and check that the collar cannot come over your dog’s head before you begin your walk.
 The fit around your dog's neck should be more snug than her normal collar.

-If you are concerned that your dog may slip out of the collar, a good idea is to use a double-ended training lead.
+If you are concerned that your dog may slip out of the collar, a good idea is to use a double-ended training leash.
 Clip one end to the head collar and another to your dog’s regular collar for backup.

 Are head collars cruel?

-Ultimately, they are only as good as the person on the other end of the lead and the time they put in to training their dog.
+Ultimately, they are only as good as the person on the other end of the leash and the time they put in to training their dog.
 When walking, only a gentle ‘pressure & release’ action should be required if your dog pulls.

 "If a head collar is pulled hard or yanked, there is a risk of injury to your dog"